visualpharm/Lunacy/docs/index.md

       <strong>How can I purchase Service Integration API Key?
 What is included?</strong>
     </summary>

-   The starter icons Service Integration is $100/month - it includes up to 100 000 requests (actual, non cached icons downloads) per month.
-Every 100 000 requests add $100 more.
-After we receive a payment from you we'll issue an API key.
-You may proceed with the payment on this page: https://icons8.recurly.com/subscribe/api_access
+The starter icons service integration plan is $100/month - it includes up to 100 000 requests to retrieval engine (actual, non cached icons downloads) per month.
+Every additional 100 000 requests add $100 more to the monthly plan.
+You certainly may cache retrieval requests on your side and pay only for actual downloads/retrievals from our engine.
+Requests to search engine are unlimited within any servce integration plan - no matter how many retrieval requests you've purchased.
+Payments for the plans are accepted on this page: https://icons8.recurly.com/subscribe/api_access.
+After we receive a payment we issue an API key or i.e. token for accessing our searching and retieval engines.

    </details>
  <hr>
  </li>